kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 #### Conflict resolution

+<<[UNRESOLVED]>>

+TODO: consider making one feature gate dependent on the other to minimize the matrix multiplication, and/or to depend fully on kubelet validation (which may mean crashing kubelets/nodes on misconfiguration) instead of catching internally

 If on a given node at a given time, the per-node configured maximum backoff is lower than the initial value, the initial value for that node will instead be set to the configured maximum.
 For example, if